 I have been reading up on Chinese Herbs again and discovered a great website which demonstrates their effectiveness for Endometriosis and Fibroids.
 Essentially, the chinese describe endometriosis and fibroids as stagnated blood in the uterus and that it doesn’t flow freely.

 We experience dark, clotty blood flow and blood which has been allowed to oxidise.
 What happens is, the body then thinks there is a massive problem due to this old blood sitting in the uterus and reacts to it, like a would or an allergy.
-It sends chemicals to clean up the mess and this makes it hard for a fetus to survive.
+It sends immune defences to clean up the mess and this makes it hard for a fetus to survive.
 It reacts similar to how we react to hayfever or what is known as allergies – an overreaction which is essentially due to a poor immune system.

 The chinese describe it all as “Menstrual movement pain”.